 Organizers, Lecturers, and Learning Assistants

-Click below for information about the UQ-bio Summer School Organizers, Lecturers and Learning Assistants.
+Click below for information about the UQ-bio Summer School Organizers, Lecturers and Learning Assistants fro previous yearss

-(Currently, this is a list in progress.
-A nearly complete list of 2022 Lecturers and Organizers will be listed by March, and this list will be updated regularly until May 15.)
+Currently, this is a list in progress.
+A complete list of 2023 Lecturers, Organizers, and Mentors should be listed by mid-March, 2023.

 Interested to be a UQ-bio Learning Assistant, Lecturer or Invited Speaker?
 The UQ-BIO program seeks to provide unique opportunities for junior scientists (e.g., graduate students and postdocs) to gain leadership experience through participation as an onsite or online mentor for course projects.
 The UQ-Bio program strongly encourages participation from a diverse group of early and mid career scientists, including participants from historically marginalized groups and those who have taken non-traditional career paths.
-If you would like to get involved in the Undergraduate Quantitative Biology Summer School, please contact the organizers or fill out this learning assistant application form.
+If you would like to get involved in the Undergraduate Quantitative Biology Summer School, please contact the organizers.

-- Prof. Ashok Prasad, Chemical and Biological Engineering, Colorado State University, Fort Collins, CO, USA (Co-Organizer)
+- Prof. Brian Munsky, Chemical and Biological Engineering, Colorado State University, Fort Collins, CO, USA

 - Prof. Brian Munsky, Chemical and Biological Engineering, Colorado State University, Fort Collins, CO (Contact Organizer)